 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-The CRA has made these disclosures in Note 1 to the financial statements.
+This information is disclosed in Note 2 of the financial statements.